 Finally, the musical curves this unit is capable of can make everything sound better and highlight the tonal qualities of the original instrument.
 As a result, you'll be able to bring any given audio signal to the front of the mix without saturating it with volume or killing its dynamics and vibe with compression.

 If you're looking for an EQ that can be applied to any audio source with outstanding results and fits in your rack and budget, you have to give this unit a chance.

 Moreover, if you want to unleash its full potential, pair it with the SSL Bus Compressor and be ready to make every mix sound like the finished product.

 Midas 512 V2

-Well, the Midas 512 V2 (link to check the price at Sweetwater) is exactly that: the ultimate live stage parametric EQ in a 500-series format so you can make it a central part of your rack and take it with you everywhere you take your music.
+Well, the Midas 512 V2 is exactly that: the ultimate live stage parametric EQ in a 500-series format, so you can make it a central part of your rack and take it with you everywhere you take your music.

 Furthermore, the Midas EQ is famous for the punch it adds to every audio source you apply it to.
 For example, it can add punch and presence to a stale vocal, warmth, and organic dynamics to any string instrument, and beefy low-end and crisp highs to any drum set.

 The quintessential “Midas sound” you've heard in countless venues and live records in your life can be a part of your rig at a price tag that you can't say no to.
 If you want to see it in action, you can check out this video and this video.